 Books & Supplies

-⇓ Reduce: Buy an inexpensive personal printer (or share with your roommate!) to save on campus printing charges.
+⇓ Reduce: Buy an inexpensive personal printer (or share it with your roommate!) to save on campus printing charges.
 Check for student deals on computers and other school supplies.
 Rent or buy used textbooks.
 Compare Chegg or Amazon pricing to your campus bookstore’s, and use low-price match guarantees.
 Sell back books you don’t want to keep after the semester—the longer you wait, the less resale value they’ll have.

 ⇑ Raise: Buy fancy supplies, extra electronics — NEW everything.